jeffoconnorau/AGMPowerCLI/UsageExamples.md

 7286  backupsky1 10.194.0.20
 45408 backupsky2 10.194.0.38
 ```
-We can then remove the Appliance by specifying the ID of the appliance with this command:
+We can then remove the Sky Appliance by specifying the ID of the appliance with this command:
 ```
 Remove-AGMAppliance 45408
 Get-AGMAppliance | select id,name,ipaddress